szymonmaszke/torchlambda/README.md

 ### 6.4 Create AWS Layer containing model

-We already have our `ResNet18` packed appropriately, run the following:
+We already have our `ResNet18` packed appropriately so run the following to make a layer from it:

 ```shell
 $ aws lambda publish-layer-version --layer-name model \